marbl/metAMOS/README.md

 ```
 MetAMOS reruns steps based on timestamp information, so if the input
 files for a step in the pipeline hasn't changed since the last run, it
 will be skipped automatically.
-However, you can forefully run any step
+However, you can forcefully run any step
 in the pipeline by passing the following parameter to runPipeline:
 ```
 -f,--force=Step1,..